Government Information Services Overview

 CALIFORNIA PUBLICATIONS - Use the University of California's MELVYL®; electronic catalog, which includes the records of the California State Library.
 Many State publications are now published online and can be found using a standard web search engine like Google or Yahoo.
 New State publications received in print are listed in the Library Catalog.

-SHELF LOCATION - Both U. S. and California Government print publications are shelved in the Library Palmer Wing, 2nd Floor.
+SHELF LOCATION FOR PRINT PUBLICATIONS - Both U. S. and California Government print publications are shelved in the Library Palmer Wing, 2nd Floor.
 Shelf arrangement is by Superintendent of Documents (SuDoc) classification numbers (for Federal) and California State Library classification numbers (for State).
 These systems are based on government authorship, not on subject classification (as the Library of Congress or Dewey Decimal systems are).
-These materials are located using the Library Catalog Advanced Search.
+These materials can be located using the Library Catalog Advanced Search.